 We’re going to create a project on a Raspberry Pi with a Camera that distinguishes between socks using the Edge Impulse Machine Learning system running on balena.
 We all know that matching socks is a nightmare, so having an affordable, intelligent system saying if a sock matches with another sock is the best weekend project ever.

-There are a lot of solutions for Machine Learning for Internet of Things projects nowadays.
+There are a lot of solutions for Machine Learning for Internet of Things projects nowadays (in this case of this project, we start with classifying socks).
 What makes this project interesting is how we’ll use Edge Impulse and some pretty affordable gear to help you get started with AI.
+Beyond that, it's up to you as a product builder to see how it can fit into your needs.

 - Before you start